floofydoug/doug/content/blog/hello-2026/index.md

 description: "It's the year of the horse again.
 Is that good or bad for horses?"
 ---

-I'm beginning to think time itself has momentum.
-People used to say chase your dreams, but I don't hear that much anymore now that I'm a guy of a certain age.
-Maybe the momentum emerges when there are fewer breaks of celebration in-between.
-2025 was busy, but there was a lot of Magic the Gathering and friends in-between.
+I’m starting to think time has momentum.
+People used to say “chase your dreams,” but I don’t hear that much anymore now that I’m a guy of a certain age.
+Maybe that’s because it’s assumed others already caught theirs.

+The momentum seems to build when there are fewer pauses to celebrate in between.
+2025 was busy, but luckily there was a lot of Magic the Gathering and friends in the gaps, just enough to slow it down.

 ##  January